Complete Tiny House Buyer's Guide 2026

 • No septic system needed

-Step 7: Resources & Support
+Step 8: Resources and Support

 Official Organizations

-• • Tiny House Industry Association: Industry standards and advocacy
+• Tiny House Industry Association: Industry standards

-• • RV Industry Association: Certification for THOW
+• RV Industry Association: Certification for THOW

-• • International Code Council: Building code information
+• International Code Council: Building code info

-• • American Tiny House Association: Education and resources
+• American Tiny House Association: Education

 Online Communities